jorander/pjdci/README.md

-# Plain Java DCI (v1.0)
+# Plain Java (but not really) DCI (v1.1)

-This is an attempt to implement [DCI] (http://en.wikipedia.org/wiki/Data,_context_and_interaction) in plain Java.
-This has been said to be impossible, due to short-comings of the Java language.
-And indeed, this example implementation contains a few unwanted obstacles, and will probably be regarded as not being DCI by some people.
+This project started out as an attempt to implement [DCI] (http://en.wikipedia.org/wiki/Data,_context_and_interaction) in plain Java.
+This had been said to be impossible, due to short-comings of the Java language.
+And indeed, this example implementation contains a few unwanted obstacles, and has been regarded as not being DCI by the community.
 Still, I think it shows that many of the advantages of DCI can be achieved even in a static, class-oriented, non-meta-programming language, such as Java.
 Advantages that are too valuable to leave un-explored in language with such wide-spread use as Java.

 #### Advantages
-DCI strives to implement functionality based on the mental model of a use-case.
+DCI strives to implement functionality based on the users mental model.
 This implementation provides possibility to define a context, containing roles, played by pre-existing objects (role players).
 It is done through wrapping of role players.
 The obvious problems to that approach, regarding object equality and hash codes, are handled by a small set of abstract super classes to be used for role and role player objects.
 In general, frameworks forcing inheritance